10nc0/BlueDream/README.md

 **Messages not forwarding to Discord?**
 - Verify your Discord webhook URL is correctly set in Secrets
-- Check the console for error messages
+- Check the console - it will show which messages are being forwarded
+- Make sure people are sending messages TO the bot number (shown in console)

+**Want to monitor all messages?**
+- This is not recommended for privacy reasons
+- The bridge is designed to act as a bot that receives messages

 **Authentication failed?**
 - Try clearing the `.wwebjs_auth` folder and scan the QR code again